dbuenzli/uucp/DEVEL.md

-To check Uucp against the data of the Unicode character database to ensure they agree make sure you have a copy of the XML Unicode character database in `support/ucd.xml` (use `b0 -- download-ucdxml` or specify it on the cli) and run
+To check Uucp against the data of the Unicode character database to ensure they agree make sure you have a copy of the XML Unicode character database in `support/ucd.xml` (use `b0 -- download-ucdxml` or specify it on the cli) and run:

     b0 -- test

 If you are tweaking the datastructures, the performance lookup of Uucp can be tested with:

     time $(b0 --path -- pref)

 See `b0 -- perf --help` for more options.